steccas/stecCA/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-You can now simply open Lemur at port 443 of your machine (using your ip, localhost or dns name) and login with your defined credentials.
+You can now simply open Lemur at port 443 of your machine (using your IP, localhost, or DNS name) and log in with your defined credentials.

-Of course remember to add your CA to your OSes and browsers.
+Of course, remember to add your CA to your OSes and browsers.

 The interface is really easy, but please refer to [Lemur documentation](https://lemur.readthedocs.io/en/latest/) for better instructions.

 If you need to reboot your server it is not a problem, docker-compose should bring services up again and thanks to data persistence everything will be there.

-This means that if you backup your CFSSL data and Docker volumes you can really easily migrate to another machine.
+This means that if you backup your CFSSL data and Docker volumes you can easily migrate to another machine.

 <!-- CONTRIBUTING -->
 ## Contributing